The Best Thermal Scopes of 2024, Tested and Reviewed

 • Sluggish performance when rangefinder and image capture operate concurrently

-This dedicated thermal rifle scope really has it all.
+This dedicated thermal riflescope really has it all.
 Its integrated laser rangefinder is fast and precise, even in extremely dark conditions.
 Its image capture is among the best we tested, and the sensor and display resolution are both excellent.
-From a strictly ergonomic perspective, it’s one of the most intuitive thermals that we’ve used, with smart button placement and functionality.
+From a strictly ergonomic perspective, it’s one of the most intuitive thermals that we tested, with smart button placement and functionality.
 Once you use the Thermion 2 a few times, you can operate the unit in full darkness.

 There’s no getting around the hefty cost of this unit; it retails for right around $8,000.
-But it’s so laden with features and performance.
-It has a detection range of 2,500 yards and best-in-class germanium lens, plus an excellent integrated rangefinder that extends over 800 yards.
-You can consider the Thermion 2 XL50 a bridge between military-grade thermals that cost twice as much and lower-grade consumer models that cost half as much.
+But it’s so laden with features and performance—detection range of 2,500 yards, rangefinding range of over 800 yards, and best-in-class germanium lens—that you can consider the Thermion 2 XL50 a bridge between military-grade thermals that cost twice as much and lower-grade consumer models that cost half as much.

 Among the features we appreciated the most, especially as Fossum and I toggled back and forth between different thermals over the course of our field test, are the Thermion’s wide field of view, its ability to integrate custom ballistics into its aiming solutions, and its easy connectivity with the company’s excellent Stream Vision 2 mobile app.
 Video recording and sharing were also noteworthy.

 Sighting-in was fairly straightforward, though the menu can be a little quirky.
-The Stream Vision 2 app is one of the best on the market, and even has a news feed in addition to its device support.
+The Stream Vision 2 app is one of the best on the market, with full streaming in addition to its device support.

 Given the relatively high sensor resolution (1024×768), the Thermion 2 can be considered a next-generation thermal compared with its peers, which generally have 384×288 or 640×480 resolution.
 In other words, it’s a thermal sight that should remain on the leading edge of fast-moving technology for the next few years.